Suse van Kleef and Jeroen Latinhouwers temporary presenters at NOS Sport

 Suse van Kleef on the presentation of the World Cup: “It’s the special tournaments that I’m looking forward to.
 I’m really looking forward to a month of top-level world football and telling all the stories that make the sport so interesting.

-Jeroen Latinhouwers will be one of the presenters of the programs this summer OUR Sports Studios and the The summer news of NOS Sports, the long version of ONS Sports Journal during summer.
+Jeroen Latinhouwers will be one of the presenters of the programs this summer OUR Sports Studios and the Summer news from NOS Sportsthe long version of ONS Sports Journal during summer.
 It is an appointment for the busy sports months of June, July, August and September.
 The first broadcast with Jeroen Latinhouwers is scheduled for the end of June.

 “I’m looking forward to it, so much so that I’m temporarily putting my radio work on the back burner,” says Jeroen Latinhouwers.
 “I’ve never done this before, but this time I will.
 Sport is a common thread in my life: as a practitioner, as an enthusiast and also professionally.
 I worked as a sports journalist for several years and it is more than pleasant to do a brief follow-up of this period.